PipelineAI/pipeline/docs/quickstart/README.md

 ### EXPECTED OUTPUT ###
 ...
-env-conda-switch            <-- Switch to a New Model (Updates Conda Environment)
+env-conda-activate          <-- Switch to a New Model (Updates Conda Environment)

 help                        <-- This List of CLI Commands